xmarshall39/KeepDrivingMusicMod/README.md

 A collection of modding tools for Keep Driving that allow you to replace the existing soundtrack with custom music from your local files.
 This toolkit runs a lightly modified version of the UndertaleModToolCLI

 ## How to Use
 Download the latest precompiled build from the Releases tab.
-The main and currently supported method for song replacements is a process called “bulk replacement”.
+The main and currently supported method for song replacements is a process called **“bulk replacement”**.

 This will map .wav files in specified directories to individual songs playable on the in-game radio, allowing you to replace part of or the entire soundtrack with a single command.
+There's no need to replace every song in the game if you don't want to

 The steps to do so are as follows: